Start/Evaluate

 Difficult (6): Insufficient strength

 There are usually possibilities to cope with difficulties such as insufficient strength.
-I once had a lot of difficulty opening a jam lid.
+I once had a lot of difficulty opening the lid of a jam jar.
 Not having the instrument mentioned above, I managed to open it by heating the lid.
-Then I noticed that I had made this task more difficult myself by putting it right in the refrigerator, where the contraction due to the cold tightened the lid more.
-From there, I started to make the first opening before putting anything with a lid in the fridge.
+Then I noticed that I had made this task more difficult by putting it immediately in the refrigerator, where the contraction due to the cold tightened the lid even more – basic Physics knowledge.
+From there, I started to open everything with a lid for the first time before putting it in the fridge.

 Possibility 7: Insufficient time

-Something may also seem difficult to us due to the time available for dedication: preparing a lecture on something we have mastered is relatively easy and can be done perhaps even for the next day; for something in which we are not initiated, it will seem difficult.
+Something may also seem difficult to us due to the time available to dedicate to it: preparing a lecture on something we have mastered is relatively easy and can be done perhaps even for the next day; for something in which we are not initiated, it will seem difficult.

 In this type of case, "difficult" expresses the idea that it does not seem that something can be carried out on time with the defined or expected quality.
 In other words, it is unfeasible within the defined period.
 This time limit can be external or self-imposed; In this second case, of course, there is the possibility of adjustment.